Chapter 3: Communication

 • Enable collaboration

-• Show you're contributing
+• Show you are contributing

 Most people waste this time with verbose, irrelevant updates.